Sylvania Campus

 AM 201.
 Auto Shop Lab I. 4 Credits.

 Emphasizes advanced engine performance theory and practice.
 Includes automotive service work in a live shop setting on campus.
 This is a capstone course and the first course in a three-course sequence.
-Prerequisite: CG 209.
+Prerequisite/concurrent: CG 209.
 Audit available.

 AM 202.
 Auto Shop Lab II.
 4 Credits.

 Emphasizes advanced engine performance theory and practice.
 Includes automotive service work in a live shop setting on campus.
 This is a capstone course and the second course in a three-course sequence.
-Prerequisite: CG 209.
+Prerequisite/concurrent: CG 209.
 Audit available.

 AM 203.
 Auto Shop Lab III.
 4 Credits.

 Emphasizes advanced engine performance theory and practice.
 Includes automotive service work in a live shop setting on campus.
 This is a capstone course and the third course in a three-course sequence.
-Prerequisite: CG 209.
+Prerequisite/concurrent: CG 209.
 Audit available.

 AM 280A.
 Cooperative Education: Automotive Service.
 1-12 Credit.